ahmedosama9777/NLP-projects/README.md

 # NLP Projects
 This repo is a collection of natural language processing projects related.

-1- Chatbot: a very simple chatbot with a GUI.
+1- Chatbot: A simple Python chatbot using natural language processing and deep learning.